phoid/Obstacle_detection/README.md

 As long as your 3d object is LAS, it should run.
 So any software that can do that will suffice

 ### To run server:
-python server.py in CMD/Terminal, then running Daniel's algorithm will send to the database
+python server.py in CMD/Terminal
+Running Daniel's algorithm will send to the database, which is hosted on Alex's computer